thisandagain/queue/README.md

 ## Queue
 #### A persistent background job queue for iOS.

 While `NSOperation` and `NSOperationQueue` work well for some repetitive problems and `NSInvocation` for others, iOS doesn't really include a set of tools for managing large collections of arbitrary background tasks easily.
 EDQueue provides a high-level interface for implementing a threaded job queue using [GCD](http://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html) and [SQLLite3](http://www.sqlite.org/).
-All you need to do is handle the job within the provided delegate method and EDQueue handles the rest.
+All you need to do is handle the jobs within the provided delegate method and EDQueue handles the rest.

 **EDQueue tries to provide three things:**
 - A simple interface for handling background job queues across an application.